storyblok/storyblok-js/README.md

 #### 2. Listen to Storyblok Visual Editor events

-Use `useStoryBridge` to get the new story every time is triggered a `change` event from the Visual Editor.
+Use `useStoryblokBridge` to get the new story every time is triggered a `change` event from the Visual Editor.
 You need to pass the story id as first param, and a callback function as second param to update the new story:

 ```js
 import { storyblokInit, apiPlugin, useStoryblokBridge } from "@storyblok/js";